This is a sponsored post written by me on behalf of Miracle-Gro Gro-ables. All opinions are 100% mine.

 Making a plan to create a garden in a small backyard like we have in California required some creativity, and gardening with kids required some forward-thinking.
 I knew if I had too many things going on at once the kids would get into everything ahead of me, and we would end up with tomato seeds scattered in the lawn, or basil seeds poured into the dog’s bowl.
 (Life with twin toddlers is never dull…)

 My kids gave me some feedback on this gardening project.
 I will share their comments with you at the end.
-My two year old twin boy made me smile with what he said!
+My two-year-old twin boy made me smile with what he said!
+Gardening with kids is a really fun experience.
+Children love seeing seeds sprout and grow.
+You can take these gardening tips and combine them with the Tiny Seed activities to teach gardening lessons at home.

 Simple gardening tips were my focus and I want to share with you the tools I discovered that made gardening in a small backyard with kids easy and enjoyable.